Skip to content

 Project goals

-• The project will lead to long-term maintenance of roads and water and wastewater infrastructure being prioritised to a greater extent in four medium-sized municipalities.
+The project will result in long-term maintenance of roads and water and sewage infrastructure being given higher priority in four medium-sized municipalities.
+The project’s findings also aim to demonstrate that Sweden is a leading country in this field.